CoreZer0/ArchipelagoCZ/worlds/guardianlegend/docs/en_The Guardian Legend.md

 ## Are there any other changes made?

-- Corridors no longer grant keys, but only the item in the room after clearing.
+- Corridors no longer grant keys and these are shuffled in the item pool.
+Clearing Corridors will grant 2 item checks.
 - Shops that have 3 items will always show one "good" item and 2 Blue Chips.
 Because of how shops work in TGL, Archipelago will always ensure the unique item is considered checked.

+## Special Thanks

+- Fireball87 for developing the map and enemy randomizer, which formed the basis of a lot of what's here.
+- TailsMK4 for large amounts of research into RAM and ROM item and text data, and significant playtesting.
+- Facet, Farren Bronaugh, MeowingKitty, Crypt1cmeta4, and others on the AP discord for feedback and playtesting.